 Getting lessons from your local PGA professional can often be a great way to learn the basics.
 The more lessons you get and the more time you put into your practice can often have an impact on how quickly you develop as a player.

 Learning in groups is a great way to meet other people who may be starting off like you.
-To see if there are any group lessons happening in your area visit our activity map.
-To find a list of PGA professionals in your area click here.
+To see if there are any group lessons happening near you, contact local clubs in your area.

 Who do I speak to in the club?